 Community Child Health is the care of children outside hospital.
 It is rewarding and challenging - every day is different.
 Community paediatricians see children as outpatients for a variety of reasons.

 What makes a Community Child Health Paediatrician?

-They hold clinics in a variety of settings, including schools, with an emphasis on continuity of care, and have strong skills working with multiple agencies, particularly with education and social care.
+They work in a variety of settings and work with multiple agencies, particularly education and social care.

-Community paediatricians have a vital role in planning and implementing local strategies to improve the health of all children in their area, including safeguarding policies and overseeing universal and targeted lifestyle programmes.
+Community paediatricians have a vital role in local strategies to improve the health of all children in their area.
+This includes safeguarding policies and overseeing universal and targeted lifestyle programmes.

 - video interview with Dr Ruairi Gallagher about the role of a Community Paediatrician